-Computer Science and Engineering (CSE) Department
+Computer Science and Engineering (CSE)

 - ACM East Central North American Regional Programming Competition: The most prestigious is the ACM regional contest for East Central North America.
 This competition is well known throughout the computing industry and includes over a hundred teams from our region and thousands of teams from other regions.
-Each region holds a local competition in the fall; the top two or three teams from each region compete in an international competition the following spring.
+Each region holds a local competition in the fall and the top two or three teams from each region are in an international competition the following spring.
 We compete against teams that place extremely well and typically, we finish in the top quarter of teams.
 We have placed 8th (2002), 14th (2007), 10th (2008), and 15th (2012) in the past years.

-- Business as Missions - Taylor CSE and Systems students have been increasingly involved in Business as Mission (BAM) opportunities over the past few years.
+- Business as Missions: Taylor CSE and Systems students have been increasingly involved in Business as Mission (BAM) opportunities over the past few years.
 Recently, a Systems student completed his internship at one such organization in an Asian country.
 Back on campus the following fall, his experience allowed CSE students to design and prototype inventory control and ordering software for the BAM organization.

-- Personality of the CSE community - Find the Dungeon Monkey.
+- Personality of the CSE community: Find the Dungeon Monkey.
 What?
 Really?
-Yes!!
+Yes!
 Watch this video!